arsip/bestguess/README.md

 summary statistics provided are mode, min, mean, 95th and 99th percentiles, and max.

-**Descriptive statistics:** The `full` report option displays the statistical summary (mode, min, mean, 95th and 99th percentiles, and max) for each measured quantity, but also analyzes the distribution of total CPU times (user + system).
+**Descriptive statistics:** The "distribution statistics" option provides an overview of the distribution of total CPU times for a single command.
+(Total CPU time is the sum of user time and system time.)
+A statistical test for normality is performed.
+When the result is significant, we can rule out the hypothesis that the total time is normally distributed.
+A simple measure of skew is also performed, and a measure of excess kurtosis.
+Of course, the usual descriptive statistics are displayed (Q0 or min, Q1, Q2 or median, Q3, Q4 or max), along with the number of data points and an interpretation of the interquartile range.

-A statistical test for normality is performed, and if the result is significant, we can rule out the hypothesis that the total time is normally distributed.
-A simple test of skew is also performed.
-Of course, the usual descriptive statistics are displayed (Q0 or min, Q1, Q2 or median, Q3, Q4 or max), along with the number of data points and an interpretation of the inter-quartile range.
+**Tail statistics:** The "tail statistics" option displays the statistical summary (mode, min, mean, 95th and 99th percentiles, and max) for each measured quantity, but also analyzes the distribution of total CPU times.

 **Measurements:** Hyperfine measures user and system time.
 BestGuess measures these plus the maximum RSS size, the number of Page Reclaims and Faults, and the